 Elsewhere things are less than peachy as evil mastermind Dr. Malic (Cesar Romero) plots to takeover Latitude Zero from his island lair Blood Rock.
 Did he name the place himself?
 I like to think it's just a coincidence.
 After the initial rescue he orders his own submarine to destroy McKenzie and his companions, resulting in a good bit of cat and mouse action as various torpedoes and devices are activated.
 Malic does a lot of moustache twirling but things are generally pretty low key at this stage, before we get to see what kind of maniacal schemes he's up to inside his home base.
 Apparently he lives there alone with his scheming lover Lucretia (Patricia Medina) at least while the submarine crew are away.

 In some way's it's very odd to see someone like Joseph Cotten from classics such as Shadow of a Doubt appear in these kinds of nonsensical genre movies, but it's always fun at least.
 The plot doesn't stand up to scrutiny and the effects range from great (check out the matte paintings) to ropey (check out the submarines on strings).
 There are several unexplained moments of weirdness towards the end and there's a lot of lengthy dialogue that should have been far snappier.
 But there's just something about the mixture of cartoonish villainy and secret continent story that makes it endearing instead of laughable.
-Much of it is chuckle worthy of course, and this is a film with griffins and rivers of acid -- it's a compelling kind of silliness.
+Much of it is chuckle worthy of course, and this is a film with griffins and rivers of acid, but it's a compelling kind of silliness.

 3/5